maxspevack/fishwrap/docs/index.md

 ### Who is this for?
 *   **The Analyst:** Who needs an **auditable**, high-signal briefing on **Cybersecurity** or **Geopolitics** without the marketing fluff.
-*   **The Hacker:** Who wants to `git clone` their news consumption and write Python rules to banish "Elon Musk" from their reality.
+*   **The Hacker:** Who wants to `git clone` their news consumption and write Python rules to banish "Individual-1" from their reality.
 *   **The Curator:** Who wants to publish a "Daily Digest" for their team or community.

 ---